lueschem/lueschem.github.io/_posts/2019-10-18-Cross-Compiling-for-Raspbian-Buster.md

 ![raspberry](/assets/images/blog/raspberry.png){:class="img-responsive"}

-This post serves as an addendum to my [previous post](/Cross-Compiling-for-Raspbian/) on the same topic.
+This post serves as an addendum to my [previous post](/Cross-Compiling-for-Raspbian/) covering the same topic.

 Container Setup
 ---------------